chrisnmorrison/openmastery/learn/java/intermediate-syntax/autoboxing.md

 ## Autoboxing

-Autoboxing is the process of converting a primitive data type into its corresponding wrapper class object automatically.
+Autoboxing is the automatic process of converting a primitive data type into its corresponding wrapper class object automatically.
 For example:

 ```java
 int num = 10;